-In 2015 a risk assessment was developed by the task and finish group established by the Hampshire FGM task and finish group.
+In 2015 a risk assessment was developed by the task and finish group established by the Domestic Abuse Management Group.
 This document is likely to be used mainly by Health but may also be appropriate for schools and any other community workers who may have responsibility for safeguarding or come across this in their line of work.